 The Flathead and Elk Valleys of southeast British Columbia currently safeguard one of the greatest assemblages of large mammal species in North America (Laliberte and Ripple 2004; Dirzo et al. 2014; Wolf and Ripple 2017).
-Decades of research has highlighted the immense value of this landscape for transboundary wildlife populations, and the potential challenges as human impacts intensify (Lamb et al. 2020; Proctor et al. 2012; M. K. Poole et al. 2016; McLellan 2015; Benz et al. 2016; Mowat et al. 2020; Lamb et al. 2023).
-While there is growing appreciation of the recreational and resource extraction opportunities on this landscape, the combined impact of increased traffic volumes, growing housing developments, recreation use, and the expanding footprints of coal and timber extraction have the potential to profoundly influence the shared wildlife and habitat corridors in the region.
+Decades of research has highlighted the immense value of this landscape for transboundary wildlife populations, and the potential challenges as human impacts intensify (Lamb et al. 2020; Proctor et al. 2012; M. K. Poole et al. 2016; McLellan 2015; Benz et al. 2016; Mowat et al. 2020; Lamb et al. 2023; Pither et al. 2023).
+Indeed, the region has been identified as one of 23 National Priority Areas for Ecological Corridors across Canada.
+A growing appreciation of the recreational and resource extraction opportunities on this landscape stands to profoundly influence the shared wildlife and habitat corridors in the region through the cumulative impacts of increased traffic volumes, growing housing developments, recreation use, and the expanding footprints of coal and timber extraction.